IlijaMihajlovic/Core-ML-And-Vision-Object-Classifier-Lightweight-Version/README.md

 ## The Project

-* All the code we need to start traing our model are those three lines of code
+* All the code we need to start traing our model are those three lines of code.
+And that’s it

  ```swift